Do you want to buy Twitter likes for your business account?

 What to Do Instead of Buying Twitter Likes

 Now that you know why you should never buy Twitter likes, what should you do instead?
-Here are some ideas on building a genuine audience and getting real engagement on Twitter without resorting to shady tactics.
+Here are some ideas for building a genuine audience and getting real engagement on Twitter without resorting to shady tactics.

 Run a Twitter Giveaway